Ad Code

 Types of Stutters

-• Developmental: In this type of Stutter, if children younger than 5-year-old suffer from Stutter, there is no need for any treatment.
-It will go away automatically, and most males are sustained from Stutter in childhood.
+• Developmental: In this type of Stutter, if children younger than 5 years old suffer from Stutter, there is no need for any treatment.
+It will typically go away on its own, and most males are spared from stuttering in childhood.

-• Multiple Word Repetition: In this type of Stutter, saying a single word more than one time in a continuous flow like “they are/they are/they are.”
+• Multiple Word Repetition: In this type of Stutter, saying a single word more than one time in a continuous flow, like “they are/they are/they are.”

 • Prolongations: In this type of Stutter, the sound of the word being stretched for a second is like “Mmmmmmmummyyyy.”